johhki-4/plant-model-generator/README.md

 Follow all the steps given by the Factory of the Future Repository on github: https://version.aalto.fi/gitlab/afof/tracing-products/-/tree/master/

-When you get to:
+There are two minor changes to their guide that is needed to make this project work.
+The first one is a small addition to the guide when you get to:
 - Simulation in Visual Components
   - Requirements
-    - Setting up dependencies,
+    - Setting up dependencies

-do the same steps for the `AFOF_2.py` file given in this repository.

-You also need to go into the file and on line 30 specify the desired location.
+Take the file `AFOF_2.py` in **this** repository, and do the exact same steps as with the `AFOF.py` in the guide.
+For both files, you also need to go into the file and on approximately line 30 specify the desired location.

 ### Usage of the simulation in Visual Components
-When you get to:
+The other small change to the guide is when you get to:
 - Simulation in Visual Components
-  - Usage,
+  - Usage

-open the `PoductionTracing2020.vcmx` file given in **this** repository instead.
+Here, you open the `PoductionTracing2020.vcmx` file given in **this** repository instead of the one given in their repository.
+If all the steps in their guide are done properly, you should now be able to run the plant and record its traces.

 ## Model Generator
 Once the simulations work and you can generate trace files it is time to get the model generator and generate a NuSMV model file from the traces.